 The car is not particularly agile but is easy to drive.
-The steering is adjustable and fairly direct, and visibility is fine thanks to lots of windows and sunroofs.
-The interior is arranged in a logical manner with the gear lever being just below the dash.
+The steering is adjustable and fairly direct, and visibility is good thanks to lots of windows and sunroofs.
+The interior is arranged in a logical manner, with the gear lever just below the dash.

 The Berlingo Multispace is a Highly Practical 7 Seater

 The optional Modutop package adds interior roof bars or drop-down storage boxes.
-The boot space is 675 litres and the rear seats can be folded or removed thus increasing the boot space to a massive 3,000 litres.
+The boot space is 675 liters and the rear seats can be folded or removed thus increasing the boot space to a massive 3,000 liters.
 The boot light doubles as a removable rechargeable light.

 How Economical is this Citroen?

 You should however take care when choosing among the different equipment levels to make sure you get value for your money and avoid getting a raw deal.
-This is due to the sad fact that most of the more clever and practical gadgets are offered either as standard on only the high specification models or as optional extras.
+This is due to the sad fact that most of the more clever and practical gadgets are offered either as standard on only the high-specification models or as optional extras.